 Most new cars produced since the end of 2017 are Euro 6d-TEMP compliant, and some manufacturers such as Jaguar and Mercedes already exceed the full Euro 6d regulations.

 How did the Emission Standards come into being?

-The first rules covering air pollution from motor vehicles was introduced on 20th March, 1970.
+The first rules covering air pollution from motor vehicles were introduced on 20th March, 1970.
 The Council Directive 70/220/EEC introduced tests for carbon monoxide, and hydrocarbons.

-All of the later Euro standards are amendments which have introduced tougher limits and testing.
+All of the later Euro standards are amendments that have introduced tougher limits and testing.
 They’re listed below, alongside the date they applied for a vehicle first registration: